ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 ## Objective

-The primary objective of this documentation is to provide a comprehensive, step-by-step approach to MongoDB database migration, ensuring data integrity, minimal downtime, and optimal performance.
+The primary objective of this documentation is to provide a comprehensive approach to MongoDB database migration, ensuring data integrity, minimal downtime, and optimal performance.
 Whether you are migrating from:

 - MongoDB instance to a new MongoDB instance.
 - RDBMS to MongoDB.